Housing is Available for Summer of Art

-*Dining Hall meal plan offers 3 meals a day Monday through Friday, 2 meals a day on Saturday and Sunday.
+Board includes: Dining Hall meal plan with three meals a day Monday - Friday, two meals a day on Saturday and Sunday

 To apply for housing:

 - Check the appropriate box on the Summer of Art Registration Form.

 - The Office of Residence Life and Housing will send you information on how to complete the online application.